 Alpari, AxiTrader, Tickmill, Pepperstone, ICMarkets and many others close daily candles at 5 pm New York time (it corresponds to ‘GMT+2’ in winter and ‘GMT+3’ in summer) and give five 24-hour daily candles for every week.

-It means that you only need to set the ‘NYCloseBroker’ parameter of the EA to ‘true’ and in this case, the EA will not take into account the GMT_offset/Daylight_Saving_Time parameters.
+It means that you only need to set the ‘NYCloseBroker’ parameter of the EA to ‘true’.
+In this case, the EA will not take into account the GMT_offset/Daylight_Saving_Time parameters.
 The EA will use daily charts/data directly.

-If the server time of a broker is not set to the ‘New York Close’ timezone then it is necessary to set the ‘NYCloseBroker’ parameter to ‘false’ and set the GMT_offset/Daylight_Saving_Time parameters according to the time zone of your broker.
+If the server time of your broker is not set to the ‘New York Close’ timezone, then it’s necessary to set the ‘NYCloseBroker’ parameter to ‘false’ and set the GMT_offset/Daylight_Saving_Time parameters according to the time zone of your broker.
 In this case, the EA will recalculate daily charts and data to get five daily candles per a week.